Reed-CompBio/spras/docs/tutorial/advanced.rst

    <div style="margin:20px 0;"></div>

 .. note::
-    Evaluation will only execute if ml include is also set to true, since the parameter selection step depends on the PCA ML analysis.
+    Evaluation will only execute if ml include is also set to true, because the PCA parameter selection step depends on the PCA ML analysis.

 .. note::
     To see evaluation in action, run SPRAS using the config.yaml or egfr.yaml configuration files.